codeleap-uk/internal-libs-monorepo/README.md

 ## Contributing

-This repository utilizes `yarn workspaces` along with `turborepo` for package/build management.
+This repository utilizes `workspaces` along with `turborepo` for package/build management.
 The templates are tracked through git submodules, to allow simple cloning for new projects.

 ### Setup